Domestic abuse is behaviour from a family member, partner or ex-partner. It can include:

 Honour-based abuse may include domestic abuse, sexual or psychological abuse, assault, forced marriage or sending someone back to their country of origin.

 The Honour Network Helpline is a specialist organisation which advises victims and survivors of forced marriage and honour-based abuse.
+You can contact the Honour Network Helpline on their website.

 A forced marriage is where you are pressurised into it against your will.
 You may be emotionally blackmailed or physically threatened usually by your family.
 It is not the same as an arranged marriage where both parties agree to get married.